Ashneo07/SED_Bird-Call/README.md

 * 5 stratifiedkfold
 * Loss: BCE with auxiliary
-* Optimizer: AdamW with initial LR 0.0001 and weigth decauy Wd 1e-5
+* Optimizer: AdamW with initial LR 0.0001 and weight decay Wd 1e-5
 * CosineAnnealingLR scheduler: factor 10
 * Use ImbalanceData Sampler for sampling curated and noisy data
 * Training with BCE on noisy samples with a high lwlrap score by previous models